top of page

 Arely Meza

-Arely Meza is a third-year undergraduate student majoring in General Psychology at the University of Illinois Chicago.
-Her research interests primarily focus on the etiology and prevention of psychiatric disorders.
-Arely is also interested in examining racial and ethnic disparities in mental health care influenced by her own life experiences growing up in the far southeast side of Chicago.
-As a current undergraduate student, Arely currently serves as the secretary of the Latinx Psychology Alliance (LPA), a student-led organization whose mission is to inspire and assist Latinx students studying psychology by providing opportunities and resources in the form of events and student-led discussions in addition to promoting mental health awareness.
-Her goal is to equip herself with all the necessary knowledge to minimize mental health disparities in immigrant communities by improving access to mental health services through education and sharing resources.
+Arely Meza, a third-year undergraduate student majoring in General Psychology at the University of Illinois Chicago, has a focus on the etiology and prevention of psychiatric disorders in addition to an interest in examining disparities in mental health care influenced by her own life experiences growing in the far southeast side of Chicago.
+She has a particular interest in investigating anxiety disorders, depressive disorders, and eating disorders, particularly among underrepresented communities, looking into how different factors contribute to the development of these disorders.
+Arely also serves as the secretary of the Latinx Psychology Alliance (LPA), whose mission is to inspire and assist Latinx students studying psychology by providing opportunities and resources through events and student-led discussions in addition to promoting mental health awareness.

 Lab Alumni